Optimal stopping and divestment timing under scenario ambiguity and learning: Selling a stock with ambiguous drift

 \section{Selling a stock with ambiguous drift}

-In this section, we consider the problem of optimally selling a stock, when its expected return rate is not known by the investor, and the investor is ambiguity averse.
+In this section, we consider the problem of optimally selling a stock, when its expected return rate is not known by the investor and can take values in a compact set of scenarios.
+We consider both the cases of an ambiguity neutral and an ambiguity averse investor in order to investigate how ambiguity aversion impacts the valuation of this option.
 We assume that the stock price follows the Black-Scholes model with unobservable drift: